 Enabling Technologies for Digital Health

 Realizing the promises of Digital Health means incorporating key technologies seamlessly and with reliable operation.
-DeviceLab is proficient with the implementation of these key technologies.
+DeviceLab is proficient in the implementation of these key technologies.
 Enabling technologies include:

 - Vital Signs sensors use mechanical, electrical, thermal, or optical means to monitor dynamic body functions that are traditionally measured manually and intermittently – heart rate, respiration rate, blood pressure, and temperature.